JerryYouxin/zerospy_for_SC20/README.md

 There are two main folders in this directory: cctlib-master and cctlib-no_crt. cctlib-master is the default Zerospy tool directory and cctlib-no_crt is a flatten calling context version of Zerospy, which can save memory for those programs with very deep calling contexts.
 You should always use Zerospy in cctlib-master, except for failures reported for too deep calling contexts.

+## Execution Environment

+The execution environment is obtained by the script in SC Author-kit and the screen output is listed in execution-environment.txt.

 ## Build

 The build process of these two directory is same.
 For cctlib-master, the building script is listed below: